finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_inlined_properties_design_sql_to_design**
 > InlinedPropertyDesign put_inlined_properties_design_sql_to_design(body=body)

-[EXPERIMENTAL] PutInlinedPropertiesDesignSqlToDesign: Generates a SQL-inlined-properties-design object from SQL string, if possible.
+[EXPERIMENTAL] PutInlinedPropertiesDesignSqlToDesign: Makes an inlined properties design from SQL

-SQL to attempt to create an inlined properties Design object from
+Generates a SQL-inlined-properties-design object from SQL string, if possible.  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example